-She is also experienced in bringing actions against Her Majesty’s Prison Service on behalf of her clients and has a 100% success rate.
+She is also experienced in bringing actions against the Police, under the Police Property Act and Her Majesty’s Prison Service on behalf of her clients and has a 100% success rate.

-Katie also works alongside Lee Adams in advising on, investigating, and bringing private prosecutions.
+Katie also works alongside Lee Adams in advising on, investigating, and launching private prosecutions.

 R v Parvizi: Katie worked alongside Peter Hughman in securing an acquittal in the largest ever investigation into insider dealing by the Financial Conduct Authority (FCA).
 She was responsible for much of the detailed investigatory work undertaken by the defence, in relation to which she briefed trial counsel Orlando Pownall QC and David Whittaker, both of 2 Hare Court.
 Read more.

 She regularly advises clients who are the subject of an FCA investigation.